Mona Lisa of Galilee

 Zippori: the old capital of the Galilee

-Although it might be an underrated destination in Israel, Zippori, one of the most important cities in the history of Israel, features a multitude of great experiences.
-During you visit here, you will find all the ingredients for a quality vacation: history and antiquities, the spectacular mosaic of Mona Lisa of Galilee, exciting attractions, a picturesque landscape, wildlife, good restaurants and quality accommodations.
+Although it might be an underrated destination in Israel, Zippori, one of the most important cities in the history of Israel, features a many great experiences we enjoy to revisit.
+You will find all the right ingredients for a quality vacation: history and antiquities, the spectacular mosaic of Mona Lisa of Galilee, exciting attractions, a picturesque landscape, wildlife, good restaurants and quality accommodations.

 Zippori, the old capital of the Galilee region, located near Nazareth, was a historical city of great importance, and a site surrounded by great views, rivers, and hiking options.
 While you can find various things to do in this hidden gem, above all, the main drawing point of Zippori is the Mona Lisa of Galilee, an incredible mosaic that was discovered in the ancient city.
 Here’s everything you need to know about traveling in Zippori.